Professional Development Awards

 Preference will be given to strong applicants who:

-• Describe clear and realistic learning objectives in their application.
+• Provide clear and realistic learning objectives

 The Community Oncology Professional Development Awards are funded by the CancerCare Manitoba Foundation (CCMF).